 Commonly used image space approach for detecting visible surface in a scene, which is also known as depth buffer method.
-This method works on every pixel of the scene.
-Most importantly, this method uses depth value that is the z-value of the surface of the object to decide which surface is in the front and which is on the rear.
+This method works on every pixel in the scene.
+Most importantly, this method uses a depth value, that is, the z-value of the surface of the object, to decide which surface is in the front and which is in the rear.

 This algorithm checks the z-value of a pixel for each surface and displays the nearest point to the viewer as a visible point of a visible surface.